 If the Commission finds reasonable grounds to believe that unlawful educational discrimination has occurred, it will so notify the parties of its determination and provide each with a copy of its Statement of Finding.
-The Commission's Compliance Officer or her/his designee will then endeavor to resolve the matter by informal means such as conference, conciliation, or persuasion.
-If the matter is resolved to the mutual satisfaction of the complainant and respondent and to the satisfaction of the Commission, as evidenced in a signed written agreement between the parties, approved by a majority of the Commission, the proceeding will be dismissed upon ascertainment by the Commission's Executive Director or her/his designee that the terms of the signed agreement have been met.
+The Commission's Compliance Officer or her/his designee will then will then direct its representative to endeavor to resolve the matter by informal means such as conference, conciliation, or persuasion.
+If the matter is resolved to the mutual satisfaction of the complainant and respondent and to the satisfaction of the Commission's representative, as evidenced in a signed written agreement between the parties, approved by a majority of the Commission, the proceeding will be dismissed upon ascertainment by the representative Commission's Executive Director or her/his designee that the terms of the signed agreement have been met.